Glenroyd Medical Family Practice (established 1951)

 The practice would like to apologise for the increased waiting times to see a doctor.
 The practice has seen a reduction in their staffing levels and we are working to remedy this.

-The practice shall be holding flu clinics on the dates stated below:-
+The practice shall be holding our last flu clinics on the dates stated below:-

 Click here to access Patient Access for online appointments and prescriptions

 Is there anything about the practice you particularly like?
 What do you think could be improved or changed?
 Fill in our feedback form and let us know

 We aim to treat all our patients courteously and in complete confidence.
 We feel it is important you know who you are speaking to, so our Practice staff wear a name badge and identify themselves on the telephone.

 The Practice undertakes training of medical students.
 This means each medical student spends 8 weeks with us in order to gain the experience they need in general practice.
 The qualified Doctors spend 4-18 months with the Practice undertaking further training.
 As we mentor medical students, your medical records may be used for educational purposes with your consent.
 As a consequence we ask patients registering with us to sign a consent form giving permission for their records to be used in this way.
 You may also occasionally be asked if you would allow a medical student to be present during your consultation with your GP.
 You may refuse without affecting your care at the Practice.
 We undertake non NHS services such as private medicals.

 (Site updated 20/11/2014)